-During the year the Board formally adopted a Corporate Disclosure Policy and Procedures which complies with the disclosure requirements as set out in Bursa Malaysia's Main Market Listing Requirements, guided by Bursa's Corporate Disclosure Guide (Issued on 22nd September 2011).
+The Board has adopted a Corporate Disclosure Policy and Procedures which complies with the disclosure requirements as set out in Bursa Malaysia's MAIN Market Listing Requirements, guided by Bursa's Corporate Disclosure Guide (Issued on 22nd September 2011).

 8. Strengthen Relationship between Company and Shareholders